EasyPNR/slate-easypnr-api-v4/source/index.html.md

 ## What's new in Version 4?

  - Included a Map with "extraInfo" on the JSON objects of the /decode method response.
-This was made to ensure more flexibility, not being necessary to create a new API version each time the server evolves decoding more data, per example.
+This was made to ensure more flexibility, not being necessary to create a new API version each time the server evolves, per example, when some new data field is being decoded.
  - Sabre Record Locator being decoded.
  - Amadeus fare being decoded.